-Calgary, AB, Canada Age: 76 Independent
+Calgary, AB, Canada Age: 77 Independent

 Mr. Talakshi was appointed to the Board of Alvopetro in 2013 and serves as the Chairman of the Audit Committee.
 Mr. Talakshi has extensive experience in corporate tax specializing in international transactions.
 He has been an independent consultant since December 2018.
 Prior thereto, he served as a Senior Advisor for KPMG International Corporate Tax (from October 2012 to December 2018) and from 1977 to September 2012, Mr. Talakshi held various positions with KPMG Canada, including Partner, acting as lead tax partner for a number of public companies of varying sizes.
 Mr. Talakshi previously served on the Board of Governors of the University of Calgary.
-Mr. Talakshi is a Chartered Professional Accountant and was qualified as a Chartered Accountant in 1973 with the Institute of Chartered Accountants in England and Wales and is also a member of of the Chartered Professional Accountants of Alberta.
+Mr. Talakshi was qualified as a Chartered Accountant in 1973 with the Institute of Chartered Accountants in England and Wales and was also previously a member of the Chartered Professional Accountants of Alberta.
 In 2015, Mr. Talakshi received the Fellows of Chartered Accountants Award.
-Director Since: